otrv4/otrv4/otrv4.md

 long and encoded as: `h[0] + 2^8 * h[1] + ... + 2^448 * h[56]`.
 This latter
 scalar is not sent over the wire.

+It is decoded to by interpreting a byte array (buffer) as an unsigned value, little-endian, and doing `mod q` with the result.

 #### Point

 A curve point `(x,y)`, with coordinates in the range `0 <= x,y < p`, is